koenderks/aRtsy/README.md

 ## Paint strokes

 When you think of the act of painting, you probably imagine stroking paint on a canvas.
-This type of painting tries to mimic that activity.
+This type of artwork tries to mimic that activity.
 The paint strokes algorithm is based on the simple idea that each next point on a grid-based canvas has a chance to take over the color of an adjacent colored point, but also has a minor chance of generating a new color.
 Going over the canvas like this results in strokes of paint.
 Repeating this a number of times creates more faded strokes of paint.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/strokes/2021-03-21.png' width='270' height='270'>